Baltic states housing bubble: 2005

 Housing price in Lithuania also observed substantial gain in 2005 as the housing price index rose by 46.9% in 2005.
 Housing price in major cities of Lithuania was more expansive than Riga (Latvia) in 2005.
 For instance, an apartment in the suburb of Vilnius on average fetched up LTL2,617 (€758) per metre square, while an apartment in Kaunas and Klaipėda on average were estimated at LTL1,912 (€554) per metre square and LTL1,415 (€410) per metre square.
 In comparison, an apartment in the suburb of Riga on average was about LVL 335 (€478) per metre square in 2005.

 High availability of credit combined with low interest rate partly attracted substantial volume of property speculation within the Baltic States.
 In Estonia, the interest rate on mortgage on average has fallen from 4.4% (2004) to 3.5% (2005).
 As cheap foreign credit (in the form of FDI) flooded the financial sector in Estonia, 87.0% of mortgage loans for household were denominated in Euro.
 The ratio of household mortgage loans to total household loans were the highest among the Baltic States, approaching as high as 82.2% in 2005.

 Latvia also saw a rapid expansion in bank lending to residents give rise to the issue of credits outpaced deposits in 2005.
 Owing to the low growth of domestic deposits, Latvia has been heavily dependent on FDI as the main source of funding since 2000.
-By 2005, major banks has to resort to external bank borrowing, backed up by foreign liabilities of banks (mostly through parents), to counter the FDI shortfall. ⅔ of domestic credit expansion has to be funded by net foreign indebtedness of banks.
+By 2005, major banks has to resort to external bank borrowing, backed up by foreign liabilities of banks (mostly through parents), to counter the FDI shortfall.
+Two-thirds of domestic credit expansion has to be funded by net foreign indebtedness of banks.
 Part of the causes of high loan growth was due to the interest rate in Latvia has gone down from an average of 8.28% (2004) to 5.95% (2005).
 This has justified the increase of total mortgage loans to household to almost double the amount of mortgage loans approved for household in 2004.

 In term of household mortgage loans, banks in Lithuania were more prudent than the neighbours.
 In fact, in 2005, Bank of Lithuania has urged domestic and foreign banks in Lithuania to apply conservative principles in establishing the value of properties especially in dealing unfavourable market developments.
 Similar to Latvia, majority funding for credits in Lithuania were heavily dependent on lending from foreign parent-bank to subsidiaries.
 In 2005, total mortgage loans denominated in Euro constituted up to 80.3%, while remaining 19.7% of house loans were denominated in Lithuanian litas.
 House loans constituted approximately 65% of loans approved for households.
 Interest rate for mortgage loans has declined from 4.27% (2004) to 3.61% (2005).